GOLD ADDY AWARD

 PLAY

-"Play" is a conceptual exhibition sponsored by für Gestaltung Zürich, designed for children to explore independently.
-The exhibition aims to highlight the universal nature of play that is rooted in modernist ideals.
-It features works by toy designers from Czechia, America, Switzerland, Netherlands, and Germany, all active between 1920 and 1970.
+When raising a child, it’s important to understand the many factors that shape their development, especially the impact of play.
+"Play" is a conceptual exhibition sponsored by für Gestaltung Zürich, designed for children to explore on their own.
+The exhibition aims to highlight the universal nature of play, which is rooted in modernist ideals.
+It features works by toy designers from Czechia, America, Switzerland, the Netherlands, and Germany.
+To enrich the experience, age-specific field guides were created, all designed in the Swiss international style.
 The project showcases how Bauhaus and Modernist principles in toy design can transcend international boundaries, asserting that play is a universal language.
-To enhance the experience, age-specific field guides and an informative booklet for caregivers were created, embracing the Swiss international style.
-The exhibition's identity, utilizing basic shapes and the Akzidenz Grotesk typeface, provides a cohesive and recognizable experience across diverse cultures, aiming to offer insights into the interaction between design, children, and parental considerations.

 We wanted to display the ways that Bauhaus and Modernist ideals within toys can be internationally implemented.
 Play is a universal language that is not bound by borders.
 Furthermore, we want to reveal the ways that design interacts with children and insight into parents a consideration of these facts.